Doing Business in Indonesia

 To ensure that the deal goes as agreed you need to rely not only on the personal relationship you have cultivated with your business partners, but also on frequent follow-ups.

 Send email, make phone calls and, most important of all, make regular visits to your business partner.
+Better still, ensure that you have a local presence.

 Maintenance